itemisCREATE/statecharts/README.md

 After these steps all projects should compile without errors.
 To launch a runtime instance which has these projects as installed plugins, just right-click on a project => Run As => Eclipse Application

+YourKit is kindly supporting open source projects with its full-featured Java Profiler.
+YourKit, LLC is the creator of innovative and intelligent tools for profiling Java and .NET applications.
+Take a look at YourKit's leading software products:
+<a href="http://www.yourkit.com/java/profiler/index.jsp">YourKit Java Profiler</a> and
+<a href="http://www.yourkit.com/.net/profiler/index.jsp">YourKit .NET Profiler</a>.